nes4sen/1337_pool/README.md

     - Remove unnecessary Files, Tests etc
     - only push with allowed function or else you'll get `-42`
     - push in rendu :)
+    - a day before the Exam forget about days and go prepare, don't be stupide like others

 ### Rush
 - Watch out for overflow